rubberduck-vba/Rubberduck/CONTRIBUTING.md

 To make it easier to find something you can do, all issues with that label are additionally labelled with a difficulty.
 That difficulty level is a best-guess by the dev-team how complex or evil an issue will be.

 If you're new to C#, we recommend you start with \[difficulty-01-duckling\].
-The next step \[difficulty-02-ducky\] requires some knowledge about C#, but not so much about how Rubberduck works
+The next step \[difficulty-02-ducky\] requires some knowledge about C#, but not so much about how Rubberduck works - 02/ducky issues usually make a good introduction to using Rubberduck's internal API.

-Then there's \[difficulty-03-duck\] which requires a good handle on C# and at least an idea of how the components of Rubberduck play toghether.
+Then there's \[difficulty-03-duck\] which requires a good handle on C# and how the components of Rubberduck play toghether.
 And finally there's \[difficulty-04-quackhead\] for when you really want to bang your head against the wall.
-They require both good knowledge of C# and a deep understanding of how Rubberduck works.
+They require both good knowledge of C# and a deep understanding of how not only Rubberduck, but also COM and well, the VBE, works.

 In addition to this, a few people have put together some helpful resources about how Rubberduck works internally and help contributors tell left from right in the ~250k Lines of Code.

-You can find their work in the [github wiki](https://github.com/rubberduck-vba/Rubberduck/wiki).
+You can find their work in the [GitHub wiki](https://github.com/rubberduck-vba/Rubberduck/wiki).
 If something in there doesn't quite seem to match, it's probably because nobody got around to updating it yet.
 You're very welcome to **improve** the wiki by adding and correcting information. (see right above)

 In case this doesn't quite help you or the information you need hasn't been added to the wiki, you can **always** ask questions.
 Please do so in the ["War room"](https://chat.stackexchange.com/rooms/14929).